deep-sarkar97/Customer--Data-Analysis/README.md

-# Analysis of a Customer Data Set in Jupyter otebook
+# Analysis of a Customer Data Set in Jupyter Notebook

 Exploring the following libraries in Jupyter Notebook.